When to Match: A Cost-Balancing Principle for Dynamic Markets: Numerical Study

 Table~\ref{tab:avg delivery time} reports average delivery time per order in seconds, which includes both the waiting time before dispatch and the actual delivery time after dispatch.

 The CB algorithm achieves the lowest average delivery time under the Predictor Model (331.41 seconds) and remains competitive under TSP (367.25 seconds).
-This result complements the delay analysis: CB not only reduces violations of delivery commitments but also improves overall delivery efficiency.
+Relative to the Predictor Model estimates, CB reduces average delivery time by 1.7\% compared to Quantity Threshold, by 17.8\% compared to Cost-Based Z-Threshold, and by 30.5\% compared to Practice.
+This result complements the delay analysis: under the behavioral travel-time estimates, CB reduces violations of delivery commitments while also improving overall delivery efficiency.
 The improvement stems from CB's ability to adaptively balance batch sizes.
 When order and driver pools are thin, CB waits to accumulate more agents, capturing routing efficiency gains.
 When pools become thick, CB dispatches promptly to avoid excessive pre-dispatch waiting.
-This dynamic adjustment prevents the extreme batch sizes that would either sacrifice routing efficiency (too small) or overload drivers and extend delivery times (too large).
+This dynamic adjustment helps avoid batch-size choices that either sacrifice routing efficiency when batches are too small or create excessive delivery burden when batches are too large.

 Among the fixed-rule benchmarks, the Quantity Threshold policy performs best on both metrics.
 This makes it the most relevant baseline for understanding CB's contribution.
 Figure~\ref{fig:CBvsQT} provides a detailed comparison between CB and Quantity Threshold across multiple performance dimensions, estimated using the Travel Time Predictor Model.